micahamd/localllama/readme.md

 # Local(o)llama chatbot

-A no-frills Python application for easily interacting with Ollama models.
+A no-frills Python application for easily interacting with local Ollama and proprietary Gemini models.

 Features:
 - 💬 Real-time chat interface with streaming responses